Beginner Half Marathon Training Plan

 Beginner Training Plan for Half Marathon Terminology

-The terms in the Beginner Half Marathon training plan are defined inside the downloaded plan, but let me define them for you here as well.
+The terms in the Beginner Half Marathon training plan are defined inside the purchased plan, but let me define them for you here as well.

 Warm-Up: Run/Walk for 5 to 10 minutes at an easy effort before every workout (run days and cross-training days).
-A proper warm-up will help to gradually increase heart rate, improve circulation, loosen up muscles, and prepare you for the days workout.
+A proper warm-up will help to gradually increase heart rate, improve circulation, loosen up muscles, and prepare you for a workout.

 Cool-Down: Run/Walk for 5 to 10 minutes at an easy effort after every workout (run days and cross-training days).
 A proper cool-down will help gradually bring your heart rate and breathing back down to normal levels after the days workout.